DjanQuiltDB/djanquiltdb/docs/modules/forms.rst

 multiple times and the queryset being evaluated in a shard you don't expect.
 Therefore, we need to skip saving the shard options on the queryset during constructing the form class.

-When using a model form, you can inherit from ``sharding.forms.ModelForm`` instead of the default Django ``django.forms.ModelForm``:
+When using a model form, you can inherit from ``djanquiltdb.forms.ModelForm`` instead of the default Django ``django.forms.ModelForm``:

 .. code-block:: python

     from example.models import User
-    from sharding.forms import ModelForm
+    from djanquiltdb.forms import ModelForm

     class UserForm(ShardedModelForm):